metacreek/springboard/CAPSTONE.md

 between two clouds without a good reason.
 In this case, I found that many of the tools I needed were easier to use on Google Cloud than on AWS.
 For example, PySpark was easier to run and debug using Google Dataproc than using AWS EMR.
 I also had a large free credit on GCP which covered a lot of my project costs.
-I decided to leave the system as a two cloud system to show that I am comfortable on both platforms.
+I decided to leave the system as a two-cloud system to show that I am comfortable on both platforms.

 Data cleanup, wrangling, and feature preparation including tokenization is run using PySpark via Google Dataproc.
 As this step involves the most custom calculations, it also includes the most test coverage.

-Modeling is run on an instance of Google Compute that has Tensorflow 2 installed.
-The model instance also made use of a NVidia GPU to speed the calculations required.
+Modeling is run on an instance of Google Compute that has TensorFlow 2 installed.
+The model is defined using the Keras interface to TensorFlow.
+The model instance made use of a NVidia GPU to reduce the running time required.

 The resulting model is deployed to the Google Prediction service.
 Unlike most other aspects of the system, no custom code is needed to invoke the model.